lewiswhl/demo/README.md

 # demo
-To demostrate some features from a code level perpesctive
+To demonstrate some features from a code level perspective

 ## Projects
 - Parquet to Hyper